glossary

 All You Need to Know About WhatsApp Business Account | Official Business Account (OBA)

 Introduction A WhatsApp Business Account enables businesses to communicate directly with their customers through the WhatsApp Business Platform.
 This platform provides an easy and effective way to build strong relationships, share updates, and offer seamless support.
-There are two types of WhatsApp Business Accounts, each offering distinct features to meet […]
+Businesses can choose between two types of WhatsApp Business Accounts, each designed to meet […]

 Read More